Brought to you by Hakuba Valley

 Japan’s snowpack is deeper than it’s been in many years which has created some huge pillows.
 The deeper than average snowpack has given flow to many lines that are normally broken up by glide cracks and big gaps.
 It’s a good year to be in Japan.

-Learn more about the insanity that is Japan this season:
+Learn more about the insanity that was Japan in 2015: